Aiuraa/lobby-system/README.md

 // Get all players in current lobby, stored to `playerData` array forward Lobby_GetPlayers(Lobby:lobby, playerData[MAX_PLAYERS]);

-// Put player in lobby slot when player doesn't join to any lobbies (will call `OnPlayerJoinedLobby(playerid, Lobby:lobby)`) forward Lobby_Join(playerid, Lobby:lobby);
+// Put player in lobby slot when player doesn't join to any lobbies (will call `OnPlayerJoinLobby(playerid, Lobby:lobby)`) forward Lobby_Join(playerid, Lobby:lobby);

-// Leave player from current lobby forward Lobby_Leave(playerid);
+// Leave player from current lobby (will call `OnPlayerLeaveLobby(playerid, Lobby:lobby)`) forward Lobby_Leave(playerid);

 // Switch from one lobby to another lobby